-House of the Dragon Season 2 is where grief becomes war.
+House Of The Dragon Season 2 is where grief becomes war.

-This page is your complete Mary & Blake guide to House of the Dragon Season 2, including every episode recap, podcast reaction, major story thread, dragon update, character arc, and the road to House of the Dragon Season 3.
+This page is your complete Mary & Blake guide to House Of The Dragon Season 2, including every episode recap, podcast reaction, major story thread, dragon update, character arc, and the road to House Of The Dragon Season 3.

 Start Here: House Of The Dragon Season 2 Essentials

-- Blood and Cheese: Start with “A Son For A Son” and the revenge that changes the war
+- Blood and Cheese: start with “A Son For A Son” and the revenge that changes the war

-- Rook’s Rest: Revisit “The Red Dragon And The Gold” and the season’s biggest dragon tragedy
+- Rook’s Rest: revisit “The Red Dragon And The Gold” and the season’s biggest dragon tragedy

-- Aemond’s Rise: Follow the fallout from Aegon’s fall in “Regent”
+- Aemond’s Rise: follow the fallout from Aegon’s fall in “Regent”

 How To Use This House Of The Dragon Season 2 Guide